 - Struggle to finish tasks

-- Lose his keys, wallet, sunglasses, or cell phone often
+- Lose their keys, wallet, sunglasses, or cell phone often

 - Take shortcuts, behind the wheel and at work